galaxyproject/training-material/topics/statistics/tutorials/CNN/tutorial.md

 ![Neurons forming the input, output, and hidden layers of a multi-layer feedforward neural network](../../images/FFNN.png "Feedforward neural network with a hidden layer.
 Biases to hidden/output layer neurons are omitted for clarity")

 Another problem with using FNN for image processing is that a 2 dimensional image is represented as a 1 dimensional vector in the input layer, hence, any spatial relationship in the data is ignored.
-CNN, on the other hand, maintains the spatial structure of the data, is better suited to finding spatial relationships in the image data.
+CNN, on the other hand, maintains the spatial structure of the data, and is better suited for finding spatial relationships in the image data.

 ## Inspiration for convolutional neural networks

 In 1959 Hubel and Wiesel conducted an experiment to understand how the visual cortex of the brain processes visual information {% cite HubelWiesel %}.
-They recorded the activity of the neurons in visual cortex of a cat while moving a bright line in front of the cat.
+They recorded the activity of the neurons in the visual cortex of a cat while moving a bright line in front of the cat.
 They noticed that some cells fire when the bright line is shown at a particular angle and a particular location (They called these **simple** cells).
 Other neurons fired when the bright line was shown regardless of the angle/location and seemed to detect movement (They called these **complex** cells).
 It seemed complex cells receive inputs multiple simple cells and have an hierarchical structure.
 Hubel and Wiesel won the Noble prize for their findings in 1981.

 In 1980, inspired by hierarchical structure of complex and simple cells, Fukushima proposed Neocognitron ({% cite Fukishima %}), a hierarchical neural network used for handwritten Japanese character recognition.
-Neocognitron was the first CNN, but had its own training algorithm.
+Neocognitron was the first CNN, and had its own training algorithm.
 In 1989, LeCun et. al.
 ({% cite LeCunEtAl %}) proposed a CNN that could be trained by backpropagation algorithm.
 CNN gained immense popularity when they outperformed other models at ILSVRC (ImageNet Large Scale Visual Recognition Challenge).
 ILSVRC is a competition in object classification and detection on hundreds of object categories and millions of images.
 The challenge has been run annually from 2010 to present, attracting participation from more than fifty